kumartheashwani/vault-python-mcp-server/README.md

 start-smithery.bat
 ```

-This mode communicates EXCLUSIVELY via standard input/output and is designed specifically for Smithery's local tool integration.
-It does NOT start the HTTP server, avoiding any conflicts or timeouts.
+This mode intelligently selects the appropriate communication method:
+- If stdin is available (e.g., when run by Smithery as a local tool), it operates in stdio mode
+- If stdin is not available (e.g., in container deployments), it automatically falls back to HTTP mode

+This adaptive behavior ensures the server works correctly in all deployment scenarios.

-> **IMPORTANT**: Do NOT use `python server.py` for Smithery integration as it starts both HTTP and stdio modes, which can cause conflicts or timeouts.
+> **IMPORTANT**: Do NOT use `python server.py` for Smithery integration as it starts both HTTP and stdio modes simultaneously, which can cause conflicts or timeouts.

 ### Dual Mode (Development Only)